 - Proof of birth, such as birth certificate, passport, religious records

 You can find your bus stop here if you live more than 2 miles from the zoned school.
-If you’re dropping off and picking up your child by car, check with the school for procedures.
+Check with the school for procedures If you’re dropping off and picking up your child by car.

 The school district provides free breakfast to every child in Palm Beach County.
 Lunch is available low cost or for free depending on a families' eligibility.
 Click here for more information.

 • Kathy Burstein, former spokeswoman, School District of Palm Beach County